bozvatic/app_radar-protype/content/blog/fifthpost/index.md

 ## 4. Make sure to submit your app & updates in time

 If your app is available in the Apple app store, you should ensure that all your releases are submitted, approved and scheduled before the annual holiday shutdown.
 This year the store is closed from Dec 23 to Dec 27.
-That means that you will be able to use the App Store Connect functionalities as usual, but any app updates and new apps will not go live.That is why you should also avoid scheduling any price changes or go-lives for your app during this period.
+That means that you will be able to use the App Store Connect functionalities as usual, but any app updates and new apps will not go live.
+That is why you should also avoid scheduling any price changes or go-lives for your app during this period.
 Otherwise, your app will not even be available for users, meaning you will have completely missed the holiday app download rush!

+{{< instagram BWNjjyYFxVx hidecaption >}}